Explore our expert-made templates & start with the right one for you.

 Columnar formats provide better compression and improved performance out-of-the-box, and enable you to query data vertically – column by column.

-We’re exploring this example in far greater depth in our upcoming webinar with Looker.
-Save your spot here.
+We’ve explored this example in far greater depth in our recent webinar with Looker.
+Watch the recording here.

 To demonstrate the impact of columnar Parquet storage compared to row-based alternatives, let’s look at what happens when you use Amazon Athena to query data stored on Amazon S3 in both cases.